mitchelfruin/MitchThinks/content/about.md

 title: About Hugo
 ---

 Hugo is a static site engine written in Go.
+I made this change locally and pushed it.

 It makes use of a variety of open source projects including: